drunner/samba/README.md

 # drunner-samba #

-Simple service to provide samba shares
+Simple dService to provide samba shares.
+Designed to be really easy to set up for developers, so they can share their linux checkouts to their Windows/Mac desktop and edit using their favourite tools.

-# use #
+# Example use #

 ~~~
 drunner install drunner/samba
+samba user add myname mypassword
-samba share
+samba share -w myname -p ro /home/myname myname
 ~~~